kevinburke/public-comments/README.md

 ## City Requirements under HAA

 The Housing Accountability Act (HAA) ties cities hands in important ways - often times they are legally required to issue permits to projects.
-See [HAA.md] for more info.
+See [HAA.md][haa] for more info.

 [sprawl]: http://www.eastbaytimes.com/2017/05/01/as-california-grows-menlo-park-and-other-bay-area-cities-see-population-boom/

+## City Requirements about Schools

+It is illegal under CA Government Code 65596 for a local government to take any decision on the grounds that schools would be insufficient.
+E.g. you can't argue that "schools would be overcrowded" to deny a project.

 ## Homelessness talking points